 You need to be VERY careful when packing transmissions and similar items.
 You have to assume that the package will be thrown considerable distance no matter which carrier you use.
 A box within a box is the best way to go.
 Make sure that the contents are not loose within the box or they will make their way through the wall eventually.

 Cylinder heads should be individually wrapped, taped, and then bound together so they don't bang edges against each other during handling.

 See this page for more information on packing heavy components for shipping.

 I use BMW parts and sell them for BMW's list price.
 If you have a preferred aftermarket part (brake pad, oil, filter, etc) feel free to bring it with you but I won't have it on hand here.
-I'll use new-in-bag BMW parts that you provide, but please don't call me asking for part numbers that you'll need so you can buy them yourself at a discount supplier.
+I'll use new-in-bag BMW parts that you provide, but please don't call me asking for part numbers that you'll need so you can buy them yourself.
 You are on your own with any parts that you supply, with regard to the procurement, the application, and the suitability.

 Keep in mind that parts sales are part of any shop's pricing structure.
 Without the parts sales component, there may be a different price structure.

 Unless I explicitly say otherwise, work is performed on a Time & Materials basis.
 I do not give quotes for any nonstandard work; I might give you an estimate but the actual cost may be higher or lower.

 Payment is due at time of pickup, but if your bike is here for an extended period of time for reasons beyond my control, you will need to settle your account when I have completed the available work.
 Cash, check, PayPal or Credit card are OK.

 You can save yourself some money by bringing a clean bike.
 If it's too dirty to work on I have to clean it and that happens on the clock.
 It doesn't take a whole lot to make it too dirty to work on.